 The New York Yankees are the most popular franchise in Major League Baseball.
 Millions of people love them.
 Millions more hate them.
 Putting on the pinstripes is a fairly big deal and baseball fans, regardless of their allegiance to the Yankees will most likely know who you are.
 However, sometimes there are players that don the pinstripes but do so for a fleeting moment or are forgotten because of a hundred different reasons.
 These are the players you forgot were Yankees.

 Dave Kingman – The ornery outfielder played 1941 games across 16 seasons.
 He could amaze fans and media with his mammoth home runs and his insane attitude.
-Kingman would play for seven teams and clobber 442 home runs.
+Kingman would play for seven teams and clobber 442 home runs during his career.
 He would appear in just eight games with the Yankees in 1977.
 He did hit four home runs across those eight games which is a pretty nice ratio.
 He would only have six hits as a Yankee but it only cost the Yankees Randy Stein and cash to get Kingman from the then California Angels on September 15, 1977.
 He was granted free agency in November and went on to sign with the Chicago Cubs.
 It would have been really interesting to see Reggie Jackson and Kingman paired up in the lineup every day.

 Robin Roberts – The Hall of Fame pitcher is known for his tenure with the Philadelphia Phillies with whom he won 234 games across 14 seasons.
 However, on October 16, 1961 the Yankees purchased Roberts from the Phillies.
 He would go to Spring Training with the Yankees the next season but would get released on May 21, 1962 without ever having appeared in a regular season game.
 Roberts would catch on with the Baltimore Orioles and would actually fair pretty well with them, posting a 42-36 record with 3.09 ERA and 1.145 WHIP.
-Roberts would last in the Major Leagues until 1966 when he retired from the game after and 11 game stint with the Cubs.
+Roberts would last in the Major Leagues until 1966 when he retired from the game after an 11 game stint with the Cubs.

-Mike Lowell – The third baseman is known for his time with the Boston Red Sox and prior to that the Florida Marlins.
+Mike Lowell – The third baseman is known for his time with the Boston Red Sox and, prior to that, the Florida Marlins.
 However, the four-time All-Star was once the Yankees’ third baseman of the future and might be Brian Cashman’s all-time worst trade.
 The year was 1998, a magical year in the Bronx.
 Lowell seemed poised to take over the hot corner from Scott Brosius who was acquired from the Oakland Athletics in exchange for Kenny Rogers as a stopgap solution.
 The 24-year-old Lowell did appear in eight games with the 1998 Yankees, had 15 at-bats and collected four singles while posting the amazing slash line of .267/.267/.267.
 Still, Lowell had superstar potential.
 Then Brosius had a monster year in 1998 and won the World Series MVP.
-Cashman signed Brosius and shipped Lowell off to the Marlins for pitchers Ed Yarnall, Todd Noel, and Mark Johnson.
+Cashman signed Brosius to an extension and shipped Lowell off to the Marlins for pitchers Ed Yarnall, Todd Noel, and Mark Johnson.
 Noel would never make it out of Single-A. Johnson appeared in nine games, three starts, with the 2000 Detroit Tigers.
 Yarnall, the big fish Cashman thought he caught, was a top prospect.
 He was once considered the top lefty pitching prospect in baseball.
 Yarnall appeared in seven games, three starts, with the Yankees and posted a 5.40 ERA, 1.75 WHIP, walked 13 in 20 innings and struck out 14.
 Pretty sure Cashman wishes he could do this one over again.

 Gaylord Perry – Perry is best known for his doctoring of pitches, winning a ton of games, 314 to be exact, and his Hall of Fame career that was born from his stints with the San Francisco Giants, Cleveland Indians, and a little with the San Diego Padres.
 However, on August 14, 1980 the Yankees acquired Perry from the Texas Rangers for Ken Clay and Marv Thompson.
 Perry was 41 and not exactly a stud anymore.
 Still, the Yankees hoped for some veteran presence down the stretch.
 Perry went 4-4 with a 4.44 ERA, and 1.63 WHIP in 10 games, eight of which were starts.
 Amazingly, Perry would bounce around a few more years before finally retiring from the game in 1983.